uken/fluent-plugin-elasticsearch/README.md

 dynamic_target_index true # defaults to false
 ```

-By default plugin writes data of logstash format index only based on current time.
-For example into daily based index after mignight data is written to newly created index.
+By default plugin writes data of logstash format index based on current time.
+For example daily based index after mignight data is written to newly created index.
 This is normally ok when data is coming from single source and not updated after indexing.

-But if you have a use case where data is also updated after indexing and `id_key` is used to identify the document uqiquely for updating.
-Logstash format is still wanted to be used for easy data managing and retention.
+But if you have a use case where data is also updated after indexing and `id_key` is used to identify the document uniquely for updating.
+Logstash format is wanted to be used for easy data managing and retention.
 Updates are done right after indexing to complete the data (all data not available from single source) and no updates are done anymore later point on time.
-In this case problem with logstash format happends close to index rotation time where write to 2 indexes with same id_key value may happen.
+In this case problem happends at index rotation time where write to 2 indexes with same id_key value may happen.

-This setting searches existing data by using elastic search [id query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-ids-query.html) by using `id_key` value (with logstash_prefix and logstash_prefix_separator index pattarn e.g. `logstash-*`) and the index of found data is used for update/upsert.
-When no data is found, behaviour is normal and data is written to current logstash index.
+This setting will search existing data by using elastic search's [id query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-ids-query.html) using `id_key` value (with logstash_prefix and logstash_prefix_separator index pattarn e.g. `logstash-*`).
+The index of found data is used for update/upsert.
+When no data is found, data is written to current logstash index as normally.

 This setting requires following other settings:
 ```
 logstash_format true
-id_key myId  # Some field on your data used as identified to find uquely the data write_operation upsert  # upsert or update value
+id_key myId  # Some field on your data to identify the data uniquely write_operation upsert  # upsert or update
 ```

 Suppose you have the following situation where you have 2 different match to consume data from 2 different Kafka topics independently but close in time with each other (order not known).